horeaporutiu/commercialPaperLoopback/README.md

 manner to `/post/issue`.

 In our `async createIssue(@requestBody() requestBody: Issue): Promise<Issue> {` method,
+we first connect to our Hyperledger Fabric network by telling our application where our peers, orderers, and certificate authority are running - this is all done by calling the `blockchainClient.connectToNetwork()` function, which we have imported at the top of the file.
+To find the

+ Next, we look for a deployed
+contract such as the paper net contract.
+Finally, we call the appropriate method in the deployed contract, and send that response back to the user.
 #### Connecting the UI to the Smart Contract - the Blockchain Client